twilio-professional-services/flex-project-template/README.md

 this package maintains some convenience scripts namely

-- rename-assets - for renamingig the plugin, typically used when making standalone plugins that still want to follow the template structure
+- rename-template - for renamingig the plugin and serverless packages along with the serverless domain, typically used when making standalone plugins that still want to follow the template structure
 - remove-features - for removing the features from the template, again typically used when making standalone plugins that still want to follow the template structure